 When is an SLA NOT an SLA?

-In the days of SAP R/3 and earlier, SAP support was an excellent service.
-Issues were quickly passed to knowledgeable consultants or ABAP developers, and resolution times were generally good.
-As SAP have expanded, however, things have changed — and not for the better.
+In the days of SAP R/3 and earlier, SAP Support was an excellent service.
+Issues were quickly passed to knowledgeable consultants or ABAP developers, and SAP SLA resolution times were generally good.
+As SAP has expanded, however, things have changed – and not for the better.

 Now, if a customer wants to raise an incident, they must first search for their own solution using self-service tools.
 Even once an incident is raised, things don’t improve significantly.

-SAP only offer resolution SLAs for priority one incidents.
-For anything less urgent, customers have no contractual guarantees for resolution, and in many cases, no guarantees even for response times.
+A SAP SLA for priority one incidents provides a resolution time only.
+For anything less urgent, customers have no contractual guarantees for resolution, and also in many cases, no guarantees even for response times.

-When SAP do respond to an incident, the first thing they check is whether the customer has the latest version of SAP kernel installed.
+When SAP does respond to an incident, the first thing it checks is whether the customer has the latest version of SAP kernel installed.
 If they don’t, SAP will force the customer to upgrade before taking the incident any further.
-SAP support reps also frequently attempt to blame incidents on any customised code the customer has in place — meaning they don’t have to fix it.
+SAP support reps also frequently attempt to blame incidents on any customised code the customer has in place; this means they don’t have to fix it.

-Worse still, SAP reject queries about how to use their software as chargeable “consulting” matters.
-Given the hefty 22% fees SAP charge for support, this can leave customers wondering what exactly they are paying for.
+Worse still, SAP rejects queries about how to use its software as chargeable “consulting” matters.
+Given the hefty 22% fees SAP charges for support, this can leave customers wondering what exactly they are paying for.

-Finally, as part of their move towards cloud-based subscription models, SAP have started offering redundancies to employees who support older versions of SAP software.
+Finally, as part of its move towards Cloud-based subscription models, SAP has started offering redundancies to employees who support older versions of SAP software.
 According to SAP CFO Luka Mucic, approximately 4,400 staff are set to leave the company.

 Source: Reuters, SAP plans restructuring after signs of weakness emerge